-Each dot in the chart below was a member of the Senate in 1986.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Mathias is shown as a purple triangle. (analysis methodology)
+Mathias is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1986 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 332 (99th): A bill for the relief of Ramzi Sallomy and Marie Sallomy.